+To be the leader in innovative education where students transform their lives and communities.

+MISSION

-To be the leader in innovative education that transforms students' lives MISSION San Diego College of Continuing Education commits to student success and community enrichment by providing accessible, equitable, and innovative quality education and support services to diverse adult learners in pursuit of lifelong learning, training, career advancement, and pathways to college.
-West City Campus 3249 Fordham Street San Diego, CA 92110 619-388-1873 SDCEWestCity@sdccd.edu
+San Diego College of Continuing Education commits to student success and community enrichment by providing tuition-free, accessible, equitable, and innovative quality education and support services to diverse learners in pursuit of lifelong learning, training, career advancement, and pathways to credit college.

+CE at Mesa College

+7350 Armstrong Place San Diego, CA 92111 619-388-1950 SDCEMesa@sdccd.edu

 Student Services

 Associated Student Body (ASB)

-The purpose of the Associated Student Body (ASB) is to promote the interests and welfare of students and the campus community.
-Membership is open to all students and is voluntary.
+The purpose of the Associated Student Body (ASB) is to promote the interests and welfare of the students and the campus community.
+Membership is open to all students.
+Participating students are encouraged to purchase an ASB membership sticker and actively participate in representing the interests and concerns of the Continuing Education student body regarding school matters.
+Membership is \$4.00 for the full school year and can be purchased from the Accounting Office at each campus.
+For more information, please contact the Student Affairs Office.

-Apprenticeship Readiness Program
+Apprenticeship Readiness Program (ARP)

-The Apprenticeship Readiness Program (ARP) provides participants 18 and older an opportunity to explore skills trade careers in the construction field by earning certifications and the gaining the skill sets required to apply for trade apprenticeships.
+The Apprenticeship Readiness Program (ARP) provides participants 18 and older an opportunity to explore skills trade careers in the construction field by earning certifications and gaining the skill sets required to apply for trade apprenticeships.
 The program is a 12-week, Monday to Friday, full-time course.
-Students may learn more about ARP by contacting mmontez@sdccd.edu.
+Students may learn more about ARP by contacting aalvarez@sdccd.edu.

-Counseling
+Be Well CCE

+Be Well CCE provides Mental Health Services, Student Health Services, referrals and programming and other tools and supports for your mental wellness.
+Learn more about how to connect with our Mental Health Specialist by contacting the Student Affairs Office.

+Counselina

-Continuing Education and Support Services counselors work with you to ensure your success.
+SDCCE counselors work with you to ensure your success!
 Whether you are pursuing your High School Diploma or equivalency, courses for Certificate Programs, or preparing for transition to college, our counselors are available to help.
-Contact Student Services to access counseling and student services including:
+Contact Student Services to make an appointment to see a counselor.

-- " Assessment (reading and math) for placement into classes

-- " Orientation

-- " Student education plans and counseling

-- " Student follow-up

-Career Services
+Career and College Transitions

-Career Services helps students individually and in seminars with career planning and job search training including career assessment and exploration, resume preparation, and interview techniques.
-Contact the Student Services office at any campus for an appointment and seminar schedule, and more resources at sdcce.edu/services/cds
+Career and College Transitions helps students in one-on-one and workshop platforms for job readiness that includes, career planning, job search, career assessment and exploration, resume preparation and interview techniques.

 Immigrant-based Support Program (ISP)

-Immigrant-based Support Program serves immigrant and/or refugee, Undocumented, DACA, Dreamer, and AB540 students by connecting resources and services to support their educational and career pathways.
+The Immigrant-based Support Program (ISP) serves immigrant and/or refugee, Visa status, Undocumented, DACA, Dreamer, AB540, and English as a Second Language students by connecting resources and services to support their educational and career pathways.
+The ISP Student Resource Center is located in room 212 on the Cesar Chavez campus: phone number (619) 388-1940 or email Franklin Garrett at fgarrett@sdccd.edu

 Veteran Services

 Veteran Services provides Veteran students service with dignity, respect, and honor.
 Veteran Services is committed to provide effective and timely services in an inclusive, challenging and supportive learning environment that prepares Veteran students for their academic and career pathways.
+Contact Veteran Services at 619-388-4933 or csaldana@ sdccd.edu

 CalWORKs

 CalWORKs assists students receiving public assistance to achieve self-sufficiency through coordinated academic and student services.
 CalWORKs student support services include counseling, work readiness, employment skills training, and expanded resource and referrals.
+Contact the CalWORKs office at 619-388-4530 or 619-388-4933 for more information.

 Disability Support Programs and Services (DSPS)

 Disability Support Programs and Services (DSPS) supports students in their personal, educational, and vocational goals.
 Examples of services include enrollment assistance, interpreters for Deaf students, use of special equipment and adaptive devices, and specialized counseling and referral.
 Eligible students who have a verifiable disability will qualify for support.
 Email DSPS at CEDSPS@sdccd.edu to find out more information regarding services and classes.